isralduke/thatbook/23-isaiah.md

 > the poor among mankind will take delight in the sovereign king of Israel.
 > <a name="29:20">29:20</a> For tyrants will disappear,
 > those who taunt will vanish,
-> and all those who love to do wrong will be eliminated—
+> and all those who love to do wrong will be eliminated —
 > <a name="29:21">29:21</a> those who bear false testimony against a person,
 > who entrap the one who arbitrates at the city gate
 > and deprive the innocent of justice by making false charges.